Is too much fruit fattening?

 - Eat fruit whole -

 Munching on a whole piece of fruit, with the skin on, is about as healthy as it gets.
 It's way healthier than any 'health food' snack or protein ball.
 And at around $1 a pop, it's a damn cheap and easy way to get healthy.
-So, when you're hungry for a snack or craving something sweet - bite into an apple, pick up a juicy mandarin, enjoy a punnet of strawberries or eat an banana.
-Click here for more budget-friendly health tips!
+So, when you're hungry for a snack or craving something sweet - bite into an apple, pick up a juicy mandarin, enjoy a punnet of strawberries or eat a banana.

 - Eat fruit that is in season -